OKF-KB in Practice: HW Debugging Workflow

 4. Principles Capture Team Consensus

-After root cause found, architect + team agreed: “No more hardcoded firmware timeouts.”
+Gardening proposes “No more hardcoded firmware timeouts.” with supporting evidence.
+The architect and team agree, making it a human-governed decision.
 This becomes an inviolable rule (principles/), shaping future architecture decisions.

 5. Outcomes Track What We’ll Build